Cosmo-Tech/cosmotech-api-csharp-client/docs/UserApi.md

             try
             {
-                // Get the details of an user with roles for a Workspace User result = apiInstance.GetWorkspaceCurrentUser(organizationId, workspaceId);
+                // Get the details of the logged-in user with roles for a Workspace User result = apiInstance.GetWorkspaceCurrentUser(organizationId, workspaceId);
                 Debug.WriteLine(result);
             }